COded Taking And Giving (COTAG): Enhancing Transport Layer Performance over Indoor Millimeter Wave Access Networks: Introduction

-We propose a technique called \textbf{\textit{\fullmethod\ (\method)}} to enhance transport layer performance for indoor AR/VR applications. \method\ encodes packets into linear combinations at the gateway of indoor wireless network and forwards these combinations of packets through the dual connectivity for decoding at the mobile device.
-During the forwarding, if there is available spare bandwidth, \method\ also generates extra combinations to fully use the bandwidth. \method\ adaptively gives up transmission opportunity when one link does not have enough bandwidth and generates redundancy when there is adequate bandwidth.
-In this way, \method\ adapts to the changes in mmWave link quality and alleviates adverse effects of channel fluctuations and link quality imbalance to enhance Transmission Control Protocol (TCP) performance.
+Although there are several potential solutions to this problem, it is very difficult to avoid the inherent delay for solutions at the transport layer to work effectively. \ICCfinal{The motivation of this paper is to enhance the transport layer end-to-end performance for indoor applications like AR/VR in dual connectivity mmWave network by alleviating impacts of channel fluctuations and link quality imbalance.} We propose a network layer technique called \textbf{\textit{\fullmethod\ (\method)}} \ICCfinal{in this paper}. \method\ assumes that there is a dual wireless connectivity to end user, through either two mmWave links or one mmWave link and one sub-6G link.
+An advantage of dual connectivity is that there will be no complete loss of connectivity unless both links are blocked simultaneously. \method\ encodes packets into linear combinations at the gateway of indoor wireless network and forwards these combinations of packets through the dual connectivity for decoding at the mobile device.
+During the forwarding, if spare bandwidth is available, \method\ also generates extra combinations to fully use the bandwidth. \method\ adaptively gives up transmission opportunity when one link does not have enough bandwidth and generates redundancy when there is adequate bandwidth.
+In this way, \method\ adapts to the changes in link quality and alleviates adverse effects of channel fluctuations and link quality imbalance to enhance TCP performance. }

 The rest of this paper is organized as follows.
-We demonstrate the challenges of mmWave links and introduce the scenarios of this paper in Section~\ref{sec:challenges}.
 The related work is introduced in Section~\ref{sec:releated}.
 The proposed approach and algorithms are described in Section~\ref{sec:proposed}.
-The simulated channel model and evaluation results demonstrating the effectiveness of the proposed mechanism are presented in Section~\ref{sec:eval}.
+The evaluation results demonstrating the effectiveness of the proposed mechanism are presented in Section~\ref{sec:eval}.
 Finally, the paper is summarized in Section~\ref{sec:summary}.